Locations:

 Types of male breast cancer

 Cancer is most likely to form in your breast ducts.
 Ducts are tubes that connect glands called lobules to your nipple.
-Types include:
+The types of male breast cancer are:

 Advertisement